domcloud/bridge/README.md

 To understand DOM Cloud servers architecture, read it on [DOM Cloud docs](https://domcloud.co/docs/features/).

-To setup a VM from stratch and set up this service in that VM, see [Self hosting](https://domcloud.co/docs/integration/self-host).
-You'll see that this service is need to run as a Systemd service.
+To setup a VM from stratch and set up this service in that VM, see [Container](https://github.com/domcloud/container/) which contains a link to pre-made OS image.